-Emirates Diving Association received $9,000 from Ford to fund training programmes for volunteers and for the collection of data during the reef check surveys in Al Aqqa, Rul Dibba and Al Faqeet around the East coast.
+Emirates Diving Association received $9,000 from Ford to fund training programs for volunteers and for the collection of data during the reef check surveys in Al Aqqa, Rul Dibba and Al Faqeet around the East coast.
 The Reef Check project not only collects scientific data important for the conservation of the marine environment but also provides volunteers information in layman’s terms to understand the status of the UAE’s coral reefs and know the main threats.
 With this project, it is also hoped that the local communities will have increased awareness on the state of coral reefs and the need to conserve them.

 EDA won one of the two awards granted in the UAE.
 The second award went to IFAW for its fight against the illegal trade of animals in the region.

-“Both projects that received grants from Ford emphasise the community’s role in protecting the environment.
-We commend the determination of EDA and IFAW in pursuing extensive awareness campaigns through training programmes and workshops,? said Hussein Murad, director of Sales at Ford Middle East.
+“Both projects that received grants from Ford emphasize the community’s role in protecting the environment.
+We commend the determination of EDA and IFAW in pursuing extensive awareness campaigns through training programs and workshops,? said Hussein Murad, director of Sales at Ford Middle East.
 “Through the Ford Grants and the legacy of Henry Ford who was in the business of not only creating good products but goodwill, we continue to give back to our local communities where we serve.?

 In the Middle East, the initiative has seen support from various governmental and non-governmental environmental authorities including the World Wide Fund for Nature, the Emirates Wildlife Society, the Arab Forum for Environment & Development (AFED) and most recently, the UNESCO Doha.

-An independent panel of nine jurors consisting of academics, as well as experts from environmental ministries and agencies choose the winning projects that demonstrated a well-defined sense of purpose, a commitment to maximising available resources, and a reputation for meeting objectives and delivering planned programmes and services.
+An independent panel of nine jurors consisting of academics, as well as experts from environmental ministries and agencies choose the winning projects that demonstrated a well-defined sense of purpose, a commitment to maximizing available resources, and a reputation for meeting objectives and delivering planned programmes and services.

 Each year, the Ford Grants make a total of $100,000 available to individuals, community and non-profit groups that have projects currently running in the areas of preservation of the natural environment, environmental education and conservation engineering.
-The programme is open to applicants from Bahrain, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria and the United Arab Emirates.
+The program is open to applicants from Bahrain, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria and the United Arab Emirates.

 Following are the recipients of the 2010 Ford Motor Company Conservation & Environmental Grants, GCC and Levant Chapter: